“We assess all of our recommendations independently. If you make a purchase through the links we provide, we may earn a commission.”

 Pros

-- ✔ Versatile cooking functions (sushi rice, porridge, brown rice)
+• ✔ Versatile cooking functions: sushi rice, porridge, brown rice all came out perfectly

 Cons

-- ✘ Expensive compared to basic rice cookers
+• ✘ Expensive compared to basic rice cookers—worth it for serious rice lovers

-- ✘ Bulky design, takes up counter space
+• ✘ Bulky design, takes up significant counter space

 Cuckoo CR-0631F Stainless Steel Rice Cooker